 Accessibility in Busan

 Busan has a great metro system.
 It’s easy to figure out as a foreigner: you buy tickets from a machine with an English-language option, the cost of which depends on your destination; maps are straightforward and include English.
 The trains come frequently.
-The one hassle for people with mobility issues is that there aren’t many elevators or escalators.
+The one pretty major hassle for people with mobility issues is that there aren’t many elevators or escalators.
 And the escalators we saw only go up, not down.
 The metro exits are huge, with lots of different places to get out.
 Often you can’t cross the street above-ground, so we climbed more stairs than we typically do.
-Also, we learned that Koreans are more similar to us native New Yorkers when they board transportation than the super polite Japanese are.
+We also learned that Koreans are more similar to us native New Yorkers when they board transportation than the super polite Japanese are.
 There are no queues, and instead people cut in front of you and rush the train.

 Easy and fast connection to Seoul